victoraaa/compare2vote/README.md

+This was a project to some computer class I took.
+It is a website in which you can create a different kind of poll, in which two images of the options appear side by side and you choose the 'winner'.
+Many votes are collected to create a ranking.

 - What do you need to run this?

 You need at least Flask and Flask-PyMongo (python packages, both can be installed with pip) and mongo (search for mongodb).